Skip to main content

 I am motivated by

-The things that excite me most are the new discoveries.
+The things that excite me most are making new discoveries.
 Looking at a skeleton and piecing together a part of their life is very satisfying.
 This helps us better understand the past.
 It also helps us understand our own societies today.

 Another part of my job that I really enjoy is attending conferences.
 I get to share my research and hear about other really exciting and groundbreaking work.
 I'm not the only one who’s excited by the new discoveries, so I love being part of that!